labsyspharm/mcmicro-scanpy/README.md

   -k NEIGHBORS, --neighbors NEIGHBORS
                         the number of nearest neighbors to use when clustering.
 The default is 30.
   -c, --method          Include a column with the method name in the output files.
+  -y CONFIG, --config CONFIG
+                        A yaml config file that states whether the input data should be log/logicle transformed.
+  --force-transform     Log transform the input data.
+If omitted, and --no-transform is omitted, log transform is only performed if the max value in the input data is >1000.
+  --no-transform        Do not perform Log transformation on the input data.
+If omitted, and --force-transform is omitted, log transform is only performed if the max value in the input data is >1000.
 ```